wojsamjan/flask-project/README.md

 ## Implementation

-This project is implemented using Flask and is a simple REST API.
+This project is implemented using Flask and is a REST API project.